developeregrem/fewohbee-acme/README.md

 ## Volume structure

- - `/var/www` - web accessible resources in order tp allow letsencrypt verification
+ - `/var/www` - web accessible resources in order to allow letsencrypt verification
  - `/var/run/docker.sock` - used to restart the web container after a certificate renewal
  - `/certs` - the location where the certificates will be stored